sorrir/node-bluetooth/README.md

 }
 ```

+Like methods, signals can be overwritten but require a re-call of `this._init()` in the constructor of the expanding class.

 ## TODO

-* Publish full sourcecode in public repository
 * Better documentation of code
 * Better implementation of host interfaces
+* Unify implementation of host and client interfaces
 * Implement test cases
-* Implement further abstractions for cases similar to `uart`
+* Implement further abstractions
 * ...